lapsumchan/MVMR-cML-SuSiE/README.md

 sample.sizes.subset <- sample.sizes[subset.idx]
 sample.sizes.subset <- c(sample.sizes.subset, 487511)
 ```
 and in this case, `L.star = 43`.
-The users will then need to provide a joint set of `m.star` IVs for the `L.star` exposures: two matrices for the exposure beta and se (both `m.star x L.star`), and two vectors for outcome beta and se (both length `m.star`), as well as a `m.star x L.star` *p*-value matrix from the exposure GWAS:
+The users will then need to provide a joint set of `m.star` IVs for the `L.star` exposures: two matrices for the exposure beta and se (both `m.star x L.star`), and two vectors for outcome beta and se (both length `m.star`), as well as a `m.star x L.star` *p*-value matrix from the exposure GWAS (only IVs reaching `cutoff` argument, which default is set to `5e-8` are used for the re-analysis).
+Again, it cannot be overstated enough that the set of `m.star` IVs should be independent.
+Below loads the 5 objects required for step 2 if the users were to provide their own data (in addition to `sample.sizes.subset`):

 ```
 beta.exposure.mat <- readRDS("beta.exposure.mat.RDS")